Ansaine/system-designs/tiny-url/node [interview question]/readme.md

 2. we keep a number with all long urls starting from 1 and map the encoded number to the url.
 3. using Buffer.alloc(4) which means -
     4-byte buffer can handle (0 to 4,294,967,295).

+## Tables used

+1. UrlMap:   alias->{longUrl, createdAt, ttl_seconds}   // createdAt is needed for ttl implementation
+2. timeMap:  alias->{time1,time2,....}          // for analytics